elliotjreed/php-package-template/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code-of-conduct.md) [![Build Status](https://travis-ci.org/elliotjreed/:package_name.svg?branch=master)](https://travis-ci.org/elliotjreed/:package_name) [![Coverage Status](https://coveralls.io/repos/github/elliotjreed/:package_name/badge.svg?branch=master)](https://coveralls.io/github/elliotjreed/:package_name?branch=master)

-# PHP

 **This is a template.
-To use it, clone this repository or select "Use this template" from [GitHub.com/elliotjreed/php-package-template](https://github.com/elliotjreed/php-package-template) and run:**
+To use it, clone this repository or select "Use this template" from [github.com/elliotjreed/php-package-template](https://github.com/elliotjreed/php-package-template) and run:**

 ```bash
 bash ./setup.sh
 ```

+**The following instructions and information are related to the project after the [setup](setup.sh) script has been run (they will throw errors if run before the [setup](setup.sh) has been run).**

+# :package_name

 ## Getting Started